 - Greater Norwich has a thriving retail sector.
 It is a key shopping destination for people living as far as 80 miles away.

 - These market towns are sited in the centre of Norfolk and will see growth in the coming years.

 - Swaffham has a population of over 7,000 and has seen a large growth of jobs which has largely been driven by an increase in service sector jobs.

 - The population of Dereham is around 18,000 and benefits from a significant local presence in the banking, finance and insurance sector and its proximity to Norwich.

-King’s Lynn is a key sub-regional centre; unlike Great Yarmouth, which is relatively close to Norwich, King’s Lynn tends to operate as a discrete centre in its own right, providing services to a very large catchment of people and businesses.
+- King’s Lynn is a key sub-regional centre, with a population of around 50,000, operating as a discrete centre in its own right, providing services to a very large catchment of people and businesses.

-Wisbech is sited on the border of Norfolk and Cambridgeshire.
-It is a historic market town and with a population of around 20,500 is the largest settlement in Fenland.
+- Wisbech is on the border of Norfolk and Cambridgeshire.
+It is a historic market town and with a population of around 31,000 and it is the largest settlement in Fenland.
 It is an important destination for comparison retail and services for the surrounding rural communities.
 Key sources of employment include food processing industries and manufacturing, logistics and storage.

-Peterborough has a population of 183,600 and is the urban centre of a much wider economic geography.
+- Peterborough has a population of approximately 200,000 and is found within 40 miles of Cambridge.
 The city’s location means its economy is well-placed to benefit from significant links to other major conurbations.

 - Peterborough is a city which connects the east to the rest of the UK, with an abundance of heritage in an environmentally focused city.